jdtheiss/pebl/README.txt

 Installation:
 After you have downloaded the zipped file folder, move the “sawa” folder to your desired destination.
 Then go into the “sawa/main/functions” folder and open “sawa.m” in matlab.
 Simply run the function, and SAWA will be automatically added to your matlab path.
 At this point, you may close the “sawa.m” file and begin using SAWA through the graphical user interface (GUI) or by calling functions from the command prompt.

+Highly Suggested:
+-SPM (for batch editor): http://www.fil.ion.ucl.ac.uk/spm/software/

+-xlwrite (for mac users): http://www.mathworks.com/matlabcentral/fileexchange/38591-xlwrite--generate-xls-x--files-without-excel-on-mac-linux-win

-Requires: SPM (for batch editor), xlwrite (for mac users), findjobj (for horizontal scrollbar in notes)
+-findjobj (for horizontal scrollbar in notes): http://www.mathworks.com/matlabcentral/fileexchange/14317-findjobj-find-java-handles-of-matlab-graphic-objects

-Functions:
+SAWA Functions:

-any2str
+any2str.m
   out = any2str(maxrow,varargin)
   This function will convert any class to its string representation.